mangelozzi/mangelozzi.github.io/software_setup/windows/3_windows_settings.md

 # Windows Settings

+## Scroll Bars

+Search from start menu for `Automatically hide scroll bars in Windows` and disable that retarded idea.

 ## win+I Settings

 - Go through each menu and hunt down and disable all the new annoying "features".